Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

 \subsection{Framework Overview}

-Our framework consists of a KPConv\cite{thomas2019kpconv} feature backbone and one diffusion model\cite{ho2020denoising}.
-The backbone takes source point clouds $P$ and target $Q$ as input and performs three downsamplings and two upsamplings to obtain the downsampled super points $\hat{P}$ and $\hat{Q}$, along with their associated features associate features $F^{\hat{P}} \in \mathbb{R}^{N{\times}d}$ and $F^{\hat{Q}} \in \mathbb{R}^{M{\times}d}$.
-The initilized matching matrix $E^T$ is sampled from white noise or computed by the inner product of $F^{\hat{P}}$ and $F^{\hat{Q}}$.
-We then employ the denoising module $g_\theta$ (\ref{dmd}) to reverse sample the target matching matrix $E^0$.
+Our framework consists of a KPConv\cite{thomas2019kpconv} feature backbone and a diffusion model\cite{ho2020denoising}.
+The backbone takes the source point cloud $P$ and target point cloud $Q$ as input and performs three downsampling stages and two upsampling stages to generate downsampled superpoints $\hat{P}$ and $\hat{Q}$, together with their associated features $F^{\hat{P}} \in \mathbb{R}^{N \times d}$ and $F^{\hat{Q}} \in \mathbb{R}^{M \times d}$.
+The initial matching matrix $E^T$ is either sampled from Gaussian noise or computed from the inner product between $F^{\hat{P}}$ and $F^{\hat{Q}}$.
+We then apply the denoising module $g_\theta$ to reverse-sample the target matching matrix $E^0$.